ClementPinard/depth-dataset-builder/README.md

 7. Ground truth creation
     * `--eth3d_splat_radius` : Splat radius for occlusion mesh boundaries, radius of area (in meters) which will be defined as invalid because of occlusion uncertainty, see `splat_radius` option for ETH3D.
 Thumb rule here is that it should be around your point cloud precision. (default 0.01, i.e. 1cm)
+    * `--output_rescale` : rescale cameras before creating groundtruth maps (typically, a value between 0 and 1 to save space)
+    * `--output_width` : rescale cameras so that their width match a given value.
+Note that contrary to the former option, this one ensures that all images will have the same width, and the same height if they share the same ratio (useful, if you want to evaluate a depth algorithm that has a fixed image size)

 **Tip** : As a lot of log information will go through your terminal, you can use `-vv` and `--log out.log` in order to have two terminals with different verbose levels.